Buddy Zabala

 Hector "Buddy" Avanceña Zabala (born November 13, 1971) is a Filipino musician and producer.
-He is currently the bassist of Filipino pop band Moonstar88, and widely known as the bassist and backing vocalist of the alternative rock band the Eraserheads.
+He is the former bassist of Filipino pop band Moonstar88 which he left in 2024, and widely known as the bassist and backing vocalist of the alternative rock band the Eraserheads.
 He also served as bassist to The Dawn and Hilera.

 Early life

 Zabala was born in Zamboanga City, Philippines, and attended University of the Philippines Diliman in Quezon City.

 Career

 Eraserheads bassist (1989–2003)

 Zabala only began writing and singing songs as an Eraserhead starting with the band's 1996 Christmas album, Fruitcake.
 The album contains "The Fabulous Baker Boy" and "Fruit Fairy."
 Buddy later also sang and wrote "Tama Ka" and "Kahit Ano" in the 1999 album, Natin99.

 Buddy's bass-playing is prominently featured in the drum & bass opening track of the Natin99 album, "Sinturong Pangkaligtasan".
 In Aloha Milkyway (the band's first international release), the songs were heavy with his bass work.